crushedhat/X-Hypem/README.md

 <h1>X-Hypem</h1>

-Update: Hypem.com has currently changed some of their code.
-I am currently working on X-hypem to bring it back online.
+Update: X-hypem is currently up and running again.

-This script downloads every song from the 'latest' section of hypem.com.
+X-hypem is a bulk perl scraper that allows you to download the songs from the main page of Hypem.com, genres, artist or songs specifically searched.

 Install
 ----------